ActiveLook/android-sdk/README.md

 ### Connect to ActiveLook glasses

 To connect to a pair of discovered glasses, use the `connect(Consumer<Glasses> onConnected, Consumer<DiscoveredGlasses> onConnectionFail, Consumer<Glasses> onDisconnected)` method on the `DiscoveredGlasses` object.

+The connection process handle the glasses update.
+The registered callbacks on the SDK initialization will be triggered if a compatible update is available.
+Once the update process has terminated, you connection process will continue.

 If the connection is successful, the `onConnected.accept` method will be called and will return a `Glasses` object, which can then be used to get information about the connected ActiveLook glasses or send commands.